ellereeeee/blog-posts/2018-01-16 The Beginner's Guide to ReactJS part 7.md

 ![Testing all error possibilities until an acceptable input is entered.](gifs/static form.gif)

-This experience is somewhat incovenient for the user; it would better if the error messages were rendered as the user was typing and the submit button was only clickable if the input is acceptable.
+This experience is somewhat inconvenient for the user; it would better if the error messages were rendered as the user was typing and the submit button was only clickable if the input is acceptable.
 Let's try to code that.

 First, let's examine the code in the current static form.
 It looks like this: